kernelci/kernelci-core/doc/collection-job.rst

  :resheader Content-Type: Will be ``application/json; charset=UTF-8``.

- :status 202: The request has been accepted and is going to be created.
+ :status 200: The request has been processed.
  :status 400: JSON data not valid.
  :status 403: Not authorized to perform the operation.
+ :status 404: Document not found.
  :status 415: Wrong content type.
  :status 422: No real JSON data provided.
+ :status 500: Internal server error.

  **Example Requests**